day8/re-frame/docs/on-stable-dom-handlers.md

 ## Where It Breaks Down

 Say, `parent` has an argument `id`.
 And, say, we need to use that in the callback.
-Can we use the technique we just developed, like this:
 ```clj
 (defn parent
   [id]